Skip to content

 Never edit Drupal's core modules and themes; instead, use the hooks available in

 the Drupal API.
-To modify the behavior of Drupal, develop
+To modify the behavior of Drupal, develope a module as described

 the Drupal API.
 To modify the behavior of Drupal, develop a module as described